SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-spec.md

 changing some settings in the specification currently in use.

-1. To create a new specification go to the *Workspace* window and choose a node for which you wish to add a specification (Modelling or Seasonal adjustment).
+1. To create a new specification go to the *Workspace* window and choose a node, to which you wish to add a specification (Modelling or Seasonal adjustment).
 Then choose a method (*tramo* or *regarima* for *Modelling*, *tramoseats* or *x13* for *Seasonal adjustment*).
 Click on the left mouse button and choose a *New* option.
 The user can